 Despite that Corvid 19 is a real challenge, it has made me realize how much energy I wasted in the past to get to various studios to teach one hour of a class.
 I love to invite people into my space and connect with them before a class.
 Of course, the connection is not as perfect as it is meeting in person, but here I list a few advantages of online yoga:

 1) People have to really start to bend and stretch less and listen more to sensations in their own body!
-Of course, it is important for the teacher to remind them of this.
+Of course, the teacher needs to remind them of this.

 2) You can be in the own comfort of your own home and use blankets, cushions and build your own altar, that is, put a candle on, incense if you like it, even background music!
 Your own music.
-Oh yogi, did I hate some music some teachers have put on.
+Oh yogi, did I'm not too fond of some music some teachers have put on.
 It makes me cringe, so how nice for everybody to choose what they like

-3) You don’t have to compare yourself with anybody, but people are still there afterwards to share your experience, however, you can just switch off and stay in savasana, or meditation a bit longer!
+3) You don’t have to compare yourself with anybody, but people are still there afterwards to share your experience.
+However, you can switch off and stay in savasana, or meditation a bit longer!

 4) It just saves so much time!
 No bus, no train, no car pollution to get to your class